Gordon Parr: Career

 In the first season back in the Second Division 1965–66 Parr regained the right half position after injury to Chuck Drury and ended the season in possession of the shirt making 17+1 appearances scoring one goal.
 The goal came in the last game of the season as City won 4–1 v Ipswich Town in the final match of John Atyeo's long career with Bristol City.
 After the 5th-place finish of 1965–66 followed a succession of seasons fighting to avoid relegation.
 In 1966–67 City finished 15th and Parr made 38 appearances at right half in a defence of Mike Gibson, Tony Ford, Alec Briggs, Parr, Jack Connor and Gordon Low that missed only 7 games between them in the whole season.
 The same defence played in the 5th round FA Cup tie as City lost 2–0 at Tottenham Hotspur.

 Parr switched to a central defensive role at left half replacing Low as new signing Ken Wimshurst took the right half shirt in a midfield position.
-Parr also deputised at full back making 36 appearances in 1967–68 as City finished 19th but again enjoyed an FA Cup run to the 5th round before losing 2–0 at Leeds United.
+He also deputised at full back making 36 appearances in 1967–68 as City finished 19th but again enjoyed an FA Cup run to the 5th round before losing 2–0 at Leeds United.
 Parr and Jack Connor were an ever-present central defensive pairing in 1968–69 making 42 appearances as City rose to 16th.
 Parr made a further 38 appearances with new central defensive partner Dickie Rooks signed from Middlesbrough in 1968–69 with Bristol City finishing in a respectable 14th place.
 Parr continued alongside Rooks in the following season making 31+2 appearances as City slipped to 19th place.
-Parr played in 8 of the 9 League Cup ties as City lost 1–3 on aggregate after extra time in the two legged semi final.
+He played in 8 of the 9 League Cup ties as City lost 3–1 on aggregate after extra time in the two legged semi final.

 In his final season at Ashton Gate Parr made only 2+3 appearances in 1971–72.
-Gordon Parr moved to Waterford the League of Ireland champions on a free transfer.
+He moved to Waterford the League of Ireland champions on a free transfer.
 He won his first senior medal as the Blues retained their League Championship and this gave Parr the opportunity to play in the 1972–73 European Cup against AC Omonia, although briefly, as Waterford lost in the 1st knockout round despite winning the home leg.
 Parr returned to play two seasons in the Western League with Minehead before retiring.

+Later life and death

-After retiring from playing Gordon Parr returned to his earlier profession as a self-employed electrician living in Abbots Leigh near Bristol.
-Gordon Parr could be content that he had made the utmost use of his limited natural talent, and that never in his life had he let his side down on the football field.
+After retiring from playing Parr returned to his earlier profession as a self-employed electrician living in Abbots Leigh near Bristol.

+Parr died on 13 October 2025, at the age of 86.